Perchlorate: Industrial origin

-Perchlorates originate mostly from rocket propellants but also from disinfectants, bleaching agents, herbicides.
-Perchlorate is a byproduct of the production of rocket fuel and fireworks.
+Perchlorates are used mostly in rocket propellants but also in disinfectants, bleaching agents, and herbicides.
+Perchlorate contamination is caused during both the manufacture and ignition of rockets and fireworks.
 Fireworks are also a source of perchlorate in lakes.
 Removal and recovery methods of these compounds from explosives and rocket propellants include high-pressure water washout, which generates aqueous ammonium perchlorate.

 In U.S. drinking water

 In 2000, perchlorate contamination beneath the former flare manufacturing plant Olin Corporation Flare Facility, Morgan Hill, California was first discovered several years after the plant had closed.
 The plant had used potassium perchlorate as one of the ingredients during its 40 years of operation.
 By late 2003, the State of California and the Santa Clara Valley Water District had confirmed a groundwater plume currently extending over nine miles through residential and agricultural communities.

 The California Regional Water Quality Control Board and the Santa Clara Valley Water District have engaged in a major outreach effort, a water well testing program has been underway for about 1,200 residential, municipal, and agricultural wells.
 Large ion exchange treatment units are operating in three public water supply systems which include seven municipal wells with perchlorate detection.
 The potentially responsible parties, Olin Corporation and Standard Fuse Incorporated, have been supplying bottled water to nearly 800 households with private wells, and the Regional Water Quality Control Board has been overseeing cleanup efforts.

 The source of perchlorate in California was mainly attributed to two manufacturers in the southeast portion of the Las Vegas Valley in Nevada, where perchlorate has been produced for industrial use.
 This led to perchlorate release into Lake Mead in Nevada and the Colorado River which affected regions of Nevada, California and Arizona, where water from this reservoir is used for consumption, irrigation and recreation for approximately half the population of these states.
 Lake Mead has been attributed as the source of 90% of the perchlorate in Southern Nevada's drinking water.
 Based on sampling, perchlorate has been affecting 20 million people, with highest detection in Texas, southern California, New Jersey, and Massachusetts, but intensive sampling of the Great Plains and other middle state regions may lead to revised estimates with additional affected regions.
 An action level of 18 μg/L has been adopted by several affected states.

-In 2001, the chemical was detected at levels as high as 5 µg/L at Joint Base Cape Cod (formerly Massachusetts Military Reservation), well over the Massachusetts then state regulation of 2 µg/L.
+In 2001, the chemical was detected at levels as high as 5 μg/L at Joint Base Cape Cod (formerly Massachusetts Military Reservation), over the Massachusetts then state regulation of 2 μg/L.

 As of 2009, low levels of perchlorate had been detected in both drinking water and groundwater in 26 states in the U.S., according to the Environmental Protection Agency (EPA).